veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Logs/linuxLogs.md

 ## OVERVIEW

+> All logs older than 7 days are deleted every day (hard coded; no logrotate configuration)

 Anka controller and registry services can run with linux, using docker containers. logs are available via the controller dashboard , docker logs and via directories in correspondence with anka services.
 Generally, log files are created for each vm upon vm start .
 Anka controller is responsible for cleaning unused vms logs.